 I was born in Mexico but raised in the U.S. since I was 2 years old.
 Growing up, there were moments in my life when I felt ostracized by my community because, to them, I wasn’t Mexican enough, which led them to label me as “white-washed,” a phrase that would follow me throughout my journey.
 I wasn’t aware of how much weight those two words carried until I attended a Summer program in 2019 for high school students who identified as Hispanic/Latinx.
 At that moment, I realized I wasn’t the only one fighting to break the cycle of generational trauma that was holding me back from becoming myself.
-After that Summer, I decided for myself that I was going to be the best version of myself and that no one would define my worth except for me.
+After that summer, I decided that I would be the best version of myself and that no one would define my worth except for me.
 Of course, it is easier said than done, but I am continuing to grow as a person every day and embrace my culture as what it is, which has profoundly shaped my identity.

 Throughout my first and second years, I applied to be a first-year chair for the Latinx Student Union, which later I would become Vice President of Communications, which, I must say, was one of the greatest decisions of my life.
 I connected with the Hispanic/Latinx community on my campus.
 I was mesmerized by how the community has grown since and how similar our experiences were to each other.
 I became quite familiar with the Efroymson Diversity Center, which opened in 2006, a home committed to diversity, equity, and inclusion.
 This is where I felt safe to be me.
 I have never felt understood as much as I did in this space, which helped me embrace my identity even more.